 What we say:

-Civic Estate designed to offer sector-topping practicality.
-We can't fault your logic there, Honda
+Civic Estate offers sector-topping practicality.
+We can't fault your logic, Honda

 What is it?

 Honda has clearly recognised the demands of the utilitarian type; they like utility.
 And space.
 Lots and lots of space.
 So although there is some talk of this new Civic Tourer being designed and developed in Europe – alluding to a more dynamic drive, which we’ll come to shortly – there’s no mistaking the raison d’etre for Honda’s new estate-ified hatch.